DerkJanSpeelman/ts-lit-translate/README.md

 ### 7.2 Interpolate dynamic values

 Why use this package if the interpolated values are not updated to the current selected language?
+It is possible to have translation lines inside translation lines.
+The `[[translatable_key]]` placeholders accept strings, but also functions that return a string!

 To make this work:

 ```js
 ${translate('signin.agreement', {